VamsiKrishna-K99/VamsiKrishna-K99/README.md

-# 💡 Vamsi Krishna - Certified Data Analyst
+# 💡 Vamsi Krishna K

 Hello, I'm **Vamsi Krishna**, a **Certified Data Analyst** from Bangalore, Karnataka, with expertise in uncovering insights from data to drive decision-making.
 I'm proficient in:
 - 📊 Data Visualization: **Power BI, Tableau**